The center of the BMW algebras and an Okounkov-Vershik like approach: Introduction

 see \cref{smallevenpowers}.
 The algebras $B_n(q,t)$ are cellular, see \cite{GL}, \cite{Xi}.
 In \cite{EnyangMurphyBasisold}, Enyang proved that there is a Murphy basis for every cell module of $B_n(q,t)$.
 In the cases where $B_n(q,t)$ is semisimple, we use this result to find the existence of a simultaneous eigenvector basis of every simple $B_n(q,t)$ module with respect to the action of the JM elements $x_1,\ldots,x_n$.
 We also call this basis the Murphy basis.
 One naturally asks if this basis is the same as the GZ-basis.
 Denote the Gelfand-Zetlin algebra of $B_n(q,t)$ by $GZ(n)$ (see \cref{GZalgebra}). \begin{thm} It holds that

 if and only if $q,t\in \C$ are as in \cref{THM1center}.
 In these cases, the Murphy basis is equal (up to scalars) to the GZ basis, for every simple module of $B_n(q,t)$. \end{thm} Now suppose $t=q^{2a}$ such that $B_n(q,t)$ is not semisimple.
 The proof that $WL[x_1,\ldots,x_n]\leq Z(B_n(q,t))$ is independent of the semisimplicity of $B_n(q,t)$, hence it holds for any $q,t\in \C$.We can show that the algebra $WL[x_1,\ldots,x_n]$ is still large enough to recognize the block structure of $B_n(q,t)$.
 The blocks of $B_n(q,t)$ were studied in \cite{RSi2}, where the authors gave combinatorial conditions describing when two simple modules corresponding to two partitions $(\lambda,f),(\mu,l)$ lie in the same block (see \cref{admissibility condition}).
-Our next result yields an equivalent characterization for blocks. \begin{thm} Let $t=q^{2a}$ with $a$ small enough to make $B_n(q,t)$ non-semisimple.
-Then two simple $B_n(q,t)$-modules $L(\lambda,f),L(\mu,l)$ lie in the same block if and only if
+Our next result yields an equivalent characterization for blocks. \begin{thm} Let $t=q^{2a}$ for $a\in \Z$.
+Two simple $B_n(q,t)$-modules $L(\lambda,f),L(\mu,l)$ lie in the same block if and only if

 \end{thm}